joanalnu/pymas/2_ascii_christmas_tree/GUIDE.md

 height = int(input("How tall should your tree be? "))
 ```

+This is taking input from the user and converting the value into an integer.
+The default variable type delivered by `input()` is a string, not a number!

 ## Step 3 — Build the Tree with a Loop

 ```python